So you want to go to Mount Rushmore!

-You can see a rock carving depiction of several American presidents with a visit to the Mount Rushmore National Memorial that is in South Dakota!
+Seeing the Mount Rushmore presidents means seeing a rock carving depiction of several American presidents with a visit to the Mount Rushmore National Memorial!

 You may have a better experience if you don’t go see Mount Rushmore on a rainy day or when it’s foggy. 😜 More on Mount Rushmore in the rain below.

 Mount Rushmore can also be a perfect part of a road trip from the Black Hills to Yellowstone National Park.

 To get you started on planning a Wyoming road trip, see about driving the scenic route from Mount Rushmore to Devils Tower and driving from Mount Rushmore Yellowstone!

 Who are the Mount Rushmore presidents?

 There are the faces of 4 U.S. presidents carved into Mount Rushmore, said to represent different phases of the history of the United States.
 The Mount Rushmore presidents are George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln.

 The face of George Washington is on Mount Rushmore because he is said to represent the birth of the United States, as the first president of the United States.

 The face of Thomas Jefferson is on Mount Rushmore because he is said to represent the expansion of the United States, with the Louisiana Purchase.

 The face of Abraham Lincoln is on Mount Rushmore because is is said to represent preservation, with his role to “preserve the Union” during the Civil War.